Alex-XJK/StateFork/controller/README.md

   automatically when a manager attaches, so **`waypoint_attach` to an existing session inherits its full history** (parent links included) instead of starting from a blank tree.
 - Forkable managers currently accept physical snapshots only and reject non-`AlwaysTrueDecider` policies at construction.
+- A `WaypointAttachManager` shares the session with whoever created it: its `cleanup()` tears that session down for everyone, so only the owner of a session should call it.
+- `scripts/search_workflow_demo.py` runs the whole sequence end to end (build → prepare → fork N → score → seal the winner → next generation → backtrack → export → cleanup) and asserts each of these contracts; it doubles as the integration test for the Waypoint backend and requires root plus Waypoint v0.7.0+.

 ### 🧪 Benchmark
 You can enter the benchmark interface through the `.stats` attribute of any `EnvironmentManager` subclass instance.

 #### Programmatic Usage
 Use the `get_all_statistics()` method to retrieve all statistics, which returns a `BenchmarkResult` object containing the time and size statistics for various operations.
+Every entry also records the branch it ran on; forkable managers add `fork`, `park`, and `copy` operations next to `snapshot`, `restore`, and `exec`.
 A sample output is shown below:
 ```python
 BenchmarkResult(
     time={